espressif/esp-idf-sbom/README.md

     originator value.
 * **license**:
     License expression explicitly declared by the author.
+* **cve-exclude-list**:
+    List of already evaluated CVEs, which do not apply to this package.
+This can be used to exclude CVEs from the `esp-idf-sbom` checker report in case the package is not vulnerable to specific CVEs.
+Each CVE in the exclude list is represented as dictionary with the `cve` and `reason` keys.
+Information about excluded CVEs is added to the generated SBOM file into `PackageComment` SPDX tag and later used by the checker.
+    For usage, please see example below.

 Example of the `sbom.yml` manifest file for the ESP-IDF blink example.